 Kegs must always be registered online for the event for which they are purchased.
 Leftover keg beer from previous events may be consumed, as long as that keg has a tag.
-Keg tags are provided by the Office of Student Life.
+Keg tags are provided by the Student Wellness Center.

-All alcohol and amounts must be approved by the Office of Student Life.
-The amount and type of alcohol will be determined between the Office of Student Life and the host organizations.
+All alcohol and amounts must be approved by the Student Wellness Center.
+The amount and type of alcohol will be determined between the Student Wellness Center and the host organizations.
 All alcohol types must follow the Dartmouth College Hard Alcohol Policy.

 Intoxication is identified by generally reliable signs.
 These signs may include, but are not limited to, the strong odor of alcohol on an individual's breath, slurred speech, impaired coordination, glassy eyes, or exaggerated emotions and behaviors.
 Students may be considered to have violated the College policy prohibiting public intoxication if their level of impairment attracts the attention of College, town, or other officials and/or warrants medical care.
 With respect to this policy, "public" is understood to be any place to which members of the community have general access, including hallways, common spaces, and rest rooms of administrative and academic buildings, residence halls, Greek letter organizations and societies.
 It does not include students' individual assigned rooms.